hexbatch/apple-core/core-docs/step-7-sets/set-overview.md

 Additionally, user permission is by group, and group membership can be restricted to a boundary (only active in time or location)

+# Set visibility
+For an element to be inside a set, it needs to be able to see the set.
+A set can be in the global space of a server, seen by all in the server.
+Or it can be inside some other set, seen only by elements in that set or relations.
+A set in a parent set can be seen in the children sets.
+A linked set can have its sets seen by elements inside the linker.
+An element in a parent cannot see sets in children.
+A linked set cannot see sets in its linker, unless it makes a link itself.
+An api operation can try to put any element it can into a set.
+The element can go inside if:
+* the user can read at least one attribute of the element
+* the set is visible to the element